Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 vapor managed in the tank; the effects of outdoor exposure to wind, moisture,

-and sunlight; and the operating practices used for the tank on which the fixed
+and sunlight; and the operating practices used for the tank that has a fixed

 (iv) The